bmj2728/HostServiceTest/README.md

 // Write entire file at once
 err = hostServiceClient.WriteFile(ctx, "/path/to/file", data, 0644)

+// Create a single directory
+err = hostServiceClient.Mkdir(ctx, "/path/to/newdir", 0755)

+// Create directory and all necessary parents err = hostServiceClient.MkdirAll(ctx, "/path/to/nested/dirs", 0755)

+// Create or truncate a file
+err = hostServiceClient.FileCreate(ctx, "/path/to/newfile.txt")
 ```

 **2. File Handle Operations** (for large files and streaming):